ifsvivek/VideoFetch/README.md

 - Seamless integration with Free Download Manager for hassle-free video downloads.
 - Download high-quality videos from YouTube with a few simple steps.
-- Supports various video formats, including MP4, AVI, and more.
+- Supports various video formats, including MP4, WEBM, 3GP, M4A.
 - Easy-to-use interface for a smooth user experience.

 ## Installation